ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w3d3 - deployment m1.md

 - Goal: publish the applications we build in module 1.

 - Show my game in localhost
-  - If I was to share a link with a friend/users, they woudn't be able to play (local environment)
+  - If I was to share a link with a friend/users, they wouldn't be able to play (local environment)

 - Intro basic concepts (follow slides)
   - slides: https://docs.google.com/presentation/d/1teN_ZRHQBi60T0wS7bfDLZWu9Mi23iYTrSgq6WSSolk/edit?usp=sharing